 Aadhaar card contains a 12 digits number and the card is issued by the Unique Identification Authority of India (UIDAI).
 In some ways, the concept of Aadhaar Card is very similar to what some countries such as the United Kingdom have the Social Security Number.
 There is no fee for it.

 How to apply:

 To apply for Aadhaar Card you will need to go to an enrolment centre.
 These enrolment centres are located throughout India and you will find one in or near your city, town or village.
 If you are not sure how to find an enrolment centre, just ask around your friends and family.
-You can also locate enrolment centre near you by going on https://appointments.uidai.gov.in/easearch.aspx.
-On this website you can also download application for your Aadhaar card.
-If you cannot access the site for any reason, download one form here.
+You can also locate an enrolment centre near you by going on https://appointments.uidai.gov.in/easearch.aspx.
+On this website, you can also download an application form for your Aadhaar card.
+If you cannot access the site for any reason, download one from here.

 What to do next:

 Once you have the application form and have located your nearest enrolment centre, fill out the form and have three sets of documents that prove your (a) identity, (b) address, (c) date of birth.